NG-ZORRO/ng-zorro-antd/components/carousel/doc/index.en-US.md

 ### Customizing transition effects

-From version `7.5.0`, you can provide strategies that extends `NzCarouselBaseStrategy` to implement custom transition effects.
+You can provide strategies that extends `NzCarouselBaseStrategy` to implement custom transition effects.